Ukranian Personality Traits (A Complete Guide)

-In this article we will explore the national character of the Ukranian people.
-This article will look at the personality traits exhibited by Ukranians, and their culture and lifestyle in general.
+In this article, we will explore the national character of the Ukrainian people.
+This article will look at the personality traits exhibited by Ukrainians, and their culture and lifestyle in general.

 Ukrainians are jovial people and are more pleasant to be with than their Russian cousins.